-The working group dedicated each meeting to one of the aforementioned priority areas.
+The working group dedicated each meeting to one of the priority areas.
 Prior to each meeting, the group received state and region-specific data relevant to the topic being covered.
 The working groups were also given the opportunity to engage with state agency officials, The Arkansas Department of Health, The Department of Human Services, caregivers, and issue experts.
-After reviewing the data, the working group began recommending steps that can be taken to address some of the gaps in care and services that were identified during the meeting time.
+After reviewing the data, the working group began recommending steps to be taken to address some of the gaps in care and services identified during the meeting time.

-After the publication of the recommendations, the working group is actively working to implement the plan including discussion of each priority area and dissemination of a public health survey.
+After the publication of the recommendations, the working group is actively working to implement the plan.